Section 6.4 Dirac delta and impulse response

 Subsection 6.4.3 Impulse response

 As we said before, in the differential equation \(L x = f(t)\text{,}\) we think of \(f(t)\) as input, and \(x(t)\) as the output.
-Often it is important to find the response to an impulse, and then we use the delta function in place of \(f(t)\text{.}\) The solution to
+We think of the delta function as an impulse, and so to find the response to an impulse, we use the delta function in place of \(f(t)\text{.}\) The solution to

 is called the impulse response.